JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 }
 {{</highlight>}}

-If the same entry was from LinkedIn, it would look like this:
+If the same entry were from LinkedIn, it would look like this:

 {{<highlight JSON>}}
 {